 - Clothing – Wear loose-fitting, comfortable clothing.
 Avoid wearing anything too tight as it can cause irritation.

 - Hydrate – Drink lots of water to keep your body hydrated at all times.
 Aim at drinking one and a half to two litres of water per day.

 If you choose the right plastic surgeon and follow all the pre and post-surgical care instructions, you will get the best results.
 However, clitoral hood reduction is a surgical procedure and comes with a certain degree of risks and complications such as pain, abnormal bleeding, excessive discharge, excessive swelling, inflammation, infection or discolouration.
 See the Risks of Surgery page for more details.

 It is important to keep in mind that medicare and health insurance will NOT pay for clitoral hood reduction as it is an elective aesthetic procedure and not deemed medically necessary.
-Please make an enquiry to get a price range.

 The clitoris is a very delicate part of your anatomy.
 Therefore, it requires the expertise of a well-trained, experienced and qualified plastic surgeon.
 Like any other surgery, the importance of choosing the right surgeon directly affects the outcome.
 To avoid risk, it is important to invest some time and effort in choosing the right surgeon.
 Have a closer look at the facility your surgery is going to take place in. make sure you are in a safe and clean environment.

 Do your research, read online reviews, learn more about the experiences of different people, have a clear understanding of the risks associated with the clitoral hood reduction, what goes into the recovery period, fees, and how much time will you need to take off from work.